JuliaPraxis/Spacing/README.md

 This brief guide collects information on best practices and sound approaches using space with Julia.

-There is are two guiding principles to using space
+There are two guiding principles to using space
 - prefer readability
 - consistency confers clarity